dokryconn/Dokters-Prescription/README.md

 - **Exit Script** - **`[CTRL+ALT+SHIFT+END]`**

-_*See the **"Customizing Scripts"** section below, for instructions on customizing all default shortcuts included in this script._
+_*See the **"Customizing Scripts"** section below, for instructions on how to customize or remove any default shortcuts included in this script._

 ### **`WINDOWS SHORTCUTS`**